kyomawa/4AGQL/grades-service/readme.md

   - **Students:** Can view only their own grades.
   - **Professors:** Can create, update, and delete grade records, but only if the grade belongs to a student enrolled in one of the classes they teach, and only if they originally created the record.
   - **Administrators:** Have full access to view, create, update, and delete any grade record.

 - **Filtering Capabilities:**
   Retrieve grades filtered by a specific course if provided.

 - **GraphQL API:**
-  All operations are exposed via a GraphQL endpoint for flexible queries and mutations.
+  All operations are exposed via a GraphQL endpoint, offering flexible queries and mutations.

 - **Health Check:**
   A dedicated `healthCheck` query is available to confirm that the service is operational.